-3. Being aware of and providing information to the beneficiary/family on potential community resources, including formal resources (SNAP Benefits, Supplemental Security Income, housing, Medicaid, etc.) and informal/natural resources, which may be useful in developing strategies to support the beneficiary in attaining their desired personal outcomes;
+Being aware of and providing information to the recipient/family on potential community resources, including formal resources (Food Stamps, Supplemental Security Income, housing, Medicaid, etc.) and informal/natural resources, which may be useful in developing strategies to support the recipient in attaining his or her desired personal outcomes,

-- 4. Assisting with problem solving with the beneficiary, supports, and services providers; - 5.
-Assisting the beneficiary to initiate, develop, and maintain informal and natural support networks and to obtain the services identified in the POC assuring that they meet the beneficiary's individual needs; - 6.
-Advocating on behalf of the beneficiary to assist in obtaining benefits, supports, or services, e.g., to help establish, expand, maintain and strengthen the beneficiary's informal and natural support networks by calling and/or visiting beneficiaries, community groups, organizations, or agencies with or on behalf of the beneficiary; - 7.
-Training and supporting the beneficiary in self-advocacy, e.g., selection of providers and utilization of community resources to achieve and maintain the desired outcomes: - 8.
-Overseeing the service providers to ensure that the beneficiary receives appropriate services and outcomes as designed in the POC; - 9.
-Assisting the beneficiary to overcome obstacles, recognize potential opportunities, and develop creative opportunities; and - 10.
-Meeting with the beneficiary face-to-face in the beneficiary's home between a six and nine-month period and for each annual POC development, or more often if requested by the beneficiary/family.
+- Assisting with problem solving with the recipient, supports, and services providers, - Assisting the recipient to initiate, develop and maintain informal and natural support networks and to obtain the services identified in the POC assuring that they meet their individual needs, - Advocating on behalf of the recipient to assist in obtaining benefits, supports or services, e.g., to help establish, expand, maintain and strengthen the recipient's informal and natural support networks by calling and/or visiting recipients, community groups, organizations, or agencies with or on behalf of the recipient, - Training and supporting the recipient in self-advocacy, e.g., selection of providers and utilization of community resources to achieve and maintain the desired outcomes, - Overseeing the service providers to ensure the recipient receives appropriate services and outcomes as designed in the POC, - Assisting the recipient to overcome obstacles, recognize potential opportunities and develop creative opportunities, and - Meeting with the recipient face-to-face in the recipient's home between a six and nine month period and for each annual POC development, or more often if requested by the recipient/family.

-NOTE: Advocacy is defined as assuring that the beneficiary receives appropriate supports and services of high quality and locating additional services not readily available in the community.
+NOTE: Advocacy is defined as assuring that the recipient receives appropriate supports and services of high quality and locating additional services not readily available in the community.